China’s trade rebounds in May as anti-virus curbs ease

 China’s politically sensitive global trade surplus widened by 82.3% over a year earlier to $78.8 billion.
 That was among the highest monthly trade gaps but below December’s record $94.4 billion.

-China’s “zero-COVID” strategy that confined Shanghai’s 25 million people to their homes starting in late March and suspended access or shut down businesses in other cities helped to keep case numbers low but disrupted manufacturing and trade.
+China’s “zero-COVID” strategy that confined Shanghai’s 25 million people to their homes starting in late March helped to keep case numbers low but disrupted manufacturing and trade and crushed consumer demand.

-The Port of Shanghai says the number of cargo containers handled each day returned 95% of normal by late May.
-However, business groups say a backlog of tens of thousands of containers is likely to cause delays that will be felt around the world.
+The Port of Shanghai says the number of cargo containers handled each day returned to 95% of normal by late May.
+However, a backlog of tens of thousands of containers is likely to cause delays that will be felt around the world.

-Import figures got a boost from higher global prices for oil and other commodities while the volume of foreign goods bought by Chinese consumers and businesses grew less strongly.
+Import figures got a boost from higher global prices for oil and other commodities while the volume of foreign goods bought grew less strongly.

+Authorities responded to complaints about the soaring cost of “zero-COVID” by switching to a more targeted approach of isolating buildings or neighborhoods with cases instead of cities.
+But some areas covered by restrictions that have closed shops, factories and offices for weeks at a time have millions of inhabitants.

+China’s economy grew by a weak 4.8% over a year earlier in the quarter ending in March.
+That was an improvement over the 4% rate in the final three months of 2021, but the current quarter’s economic indicators in the current quarter are dismal.